EBNyame/ML/README.md

 # ML
-This repository chronicles my journey into machine learning, documenting the key concepts, challenges, and lessons I encountered along the way.
-It spans from my first exposure to fundamental ideas to building my initial models, serving as a comprehensive guide from beginner to professional.
+This repository documents my journey into machine learning, capturing the core concepts, challenges, and lessons learned along the way.
+It traces my path from understanding foundational principles to building my first models, offering a clear progression from beginner to professional.
-...